ebsamson3/SimpleTuner/README.md

 ## **To Do**

-Implement parabolic interpolation to increase the accuracy of pitch recognition.
+Implement parabolic interpolation to increase pitch recognition accuracy.